Addressing Maximization Bias in Reinforcement Learning with Two-Sample Testing: On the Role of Dependencies

 Regarding the TE, we see how the bias decreases with a smaller significance level.
 In general, the estimator operates between the biases of ME and DE, although the bias of the DE is not necessarily a lower bound (see $\alpha = 0.05$).
 In the mean equality case, $\mu_1 = \mu_2$, the TE can avoid the significant overestimation of the ME while having only slightly increased variance.
 Consequently, the TE outperforms the conventional competitors for all considered significance levels under the MSE criterion for $\mu_1 = \mu_2$.
 However, if the difference of the true expectations of the random variables is large, all estimators become unbiased.
 In this scenario, the ME is the best choice due to its low variance.
-Regarding the KE in Figure \ref{fig:MSE_KE}, we see that the standard Gaussian and Epanechnikov kernels can achieve a desirable balance between under- and overestimation while maintaining a smaller variance than the considered TE.
+Regarding the KE in Figure \ref{fig:MSE_KE}, we see that the standard Gaussian and Epanechnikov kernels can achieve a desirable balance between under- and overestimation while maintaining a smaller variance than the considered TE. \rd{The chosen specification of the beta distribution appears sub-optimal for this particular problem.
+In \ref{appendix:opt_Gaussian}, we optimize for a better fitting parametrization to further illustrate the flexibility of the KE.}